cortexlabs/cortex/docs/workloads/realtime/example.md

 ## HTTP

-Create APIs that respond to prediction requests in real-time using the HTTP protocol.
+Create HTTP APIs that respond to prediction requests in real-time.

 ### Implement